manhowong/ephys-analysis-doc/nsfa/README.md

 NSFA is sensitive to noise and signal stability as amplitude fluctuation is being analyzed To control data quality, traces are removed from the analysis if one of the following criteria is matched:
 1. The amplitude of a trace's tail falls outside a user-defined range (relative to the average trace).
 This indicates unstable recording.
 2. The baseline falls outside a user-defined range (relative to the trace tail).
 This indicates unstable recording.
-3. The event in the trace does not pass detection threshold or the trace has more than one event (i.e. overlapping events).
+3. The event in the trace does not pass the detection thresholds or the trace has more than one event (i.e. overlapping events).
 4. The peak occurs 1 ms or later after the average peak.

-Event peaks in each trace are detected automatically as follow:
+Event peaks in each trace are detected automatically as follows:
 The trace is first smoothed to reduce noise.
 (Instead of smoothing, noise can also be removed by filters but it is probably less efficient and unnecessary for the purpose of peak detection.)
 The first derivative (gradient) at each time point of the smoothed trace is then computed.
 Peaks are defined as the transition point of the switch of derivative signs.
 (For downward peaks, sign switches from negative to positive.)

 Examples of traces passing the above criteria ↓